ahazeemi/dPrune/README.md

 ## 🎓 Advanced Usage: Forgetting Score

-Some pruning strategies require observing the model's behavior _during_ training. `dPrune` supports this via Hugging Face `TrainerCallback`s.
+Some pruning strategies require observing the model's behavior _during_ training. `dPrune` supports this via Hugging Face `TrainerCallback`.
 Here is how you would use the `ForgettingScorer`:

 ```python
 from dprune import ForgettingCallback, ForgettingScorer